-The ES2: The first true solid-state high-performance digital lidar
+The ES2: True solid-state high-performance digital lidar

 When Mark and I explored starting a lidar company back in 2015, we had an agreement: we would only start a company if we felt the technology could (1) yield the highest performance sensors, (2) be manufactured reliably and at low cost, and (3) lead the transition to true solid-state lidar required by the consumer automotive market.
 With our experience in the lidar industry, we knew these three attributes were key to long-term success—and no one at the time had an approach that would meet all three.